Russell Bowers

 Russell "Rusty" Bowers (born October 20, 1952) is an American politician and the former Speaker of the Arizona House of Representatives.
 A member of the Republican Party, he represented the 25th legislative district from 2015 to 2023.
 He was elected Speaker in 2019.

 Bowers previously represented the 21st legislative district in the Arizona House from 1993 to 1997 and in the Arizona Senate from 1997 to 2001.
-He is a classically trained artist specializing in watercolor, oil painting, and sculpting, and also has been involved in the construction and education industries.
+He is a classically trained artist specializing in watercolor, oil painting, and sculpting, and he has also been involved in the construction and education industries.

 In February 2022, Bowers filed paperwork to run for the Arizona Senate in the 10th district.
 He lost to Dave Farnsworth in the Republican primary.

 Early life and education

 Bowers, who is a fourth-generation Arizonan, grew up on a sheep ranch in Chino Valley.
 He attended Mesa Community College, Arizona State University, and Brigham Young University.
 A member of the Church of Jesus Christ of Latter-day Saints, he spent two years as a Mormon missionary in Mexico.